 The computer cannot perform any function without random access memory or RAM since it stores the instant data of the operating system, applications, and other software so the processor or CPU can use it.
 In this way, we can let the CPU access the required data fastly so it can operate efficiently.
 Further, it improves frame rate and frame cadence when playing games and using applications and also lets you slide in and out of apps without losing data.
 In short, the RAM quality and speed can affect your computer’s overall performance so pay attention to it while purchasing one.

-Why does the RAM brand matter?
+When does RAM brand matter?

 Branded RAM always delivers top-notch performance plus, we get a good warranty and return policy.
 They don’t compromise at all while testing and maintaining quality assurance.
 You will get faster speeds in branded RAM than in non-branded RAM.
-Let’s dig a little deeper, which is why the RAM brand is important.
+Let’s dig a little deeper, which is why the RAM brand is essential.

 Warranty and return policies

-Why does the RAM brand don’t matter?
+When does RAM brand don’t matter?

 Earlier in this article, I told you that RAM companies test and modify their products many times before they sell.
 But they produce these DRAM silicon chips from the three leading memory chip manufacturing companies.
 So all RAM modules will perform very closely if made by the same chip maker.
 So, that’s why sometimes the RAM brand doesn’t matter.
-Let’s dig a little deeper, which is why the RAM brand isn’t important.
+Let’s dig a little deeper, which is why the RAM brand isn’t essential.

 Specs advertised correctly